AmnesiaLabs/zen-relay/README.md

 [![asciicast](https://i.imgur.com/zU5CCVS.gif)](https://asciinema.org/a/J7LQKkyHUi1h6Xqav0b09Rjl1)

-A public instance is available at [relay.amnesia.software](https://relay.amnesia.software) (`wss://relay.amnesia.software`).
+A public instance, which always mirrors this repository's master branch, is available at [relay.amnesia.software](https://relay.amnesia.software) (`wss://relay.amnesia.software`).
 Feel free to use and test on this instance.

 ## Installation